-A motor unit consists of a motor nerve cell (motoneurone) and the muscle fibers it innervates. muscles' ability to generate force is dependant upon an interplay between motor unit recruitment and firing frequency.
+A motor unit consists of a motor nerve cell (motoneurone) and the muscle fibers it innervates. muscles' ability to generate force is dependent upon an interplay between motor unit recruitment and firing frequency.

 Larger heterogeneous muscles (combination of Type I and II fibers) such as the biceps brachii and deltoid utilize a different pattern of recruitment and firing frequency (Kulkulka & Clamann 1981; Deluca, et al 1982).
 In these muscles, motor units are recruited in order according to their size as voluntary contraction increases from zero to maximal force (100% maximum contraction).
 The small slow twitch oxidative (SO) motor unit is recruited at a low force level.
 It has a low threshold force for being recruited.
 Beyond 35% maximum contraction, larger higher threshold fast twitch oxidative glycolytic (FOG) motor units are recruited.
 Beyond 65% maximum contraction, even larger higher threshold fast twitch glycolytic (FG) motor units are recruited.
 At the highest extreme, the largest, even higher threshold fast twitch glycolytic (FG) are not recruited until the exertion force exceeds 90% of maximum.
 The motor unit's firing rate increases as the force of contraction exceeds its recruitment threshold.
 Fast twitch units require higher firing rates to attain maximum force due to their faster contractile response (Hannerz 1974).